This article aims to arm you with basic knowledge of cannabinoids and how they affect the brain and body.

 Can I find cannabinoids in other plants?

-Although most people focus on cannabinoids found in cannabis, there are also other plants that possess these amazing substances.
+Although most people focus on cannabinoids found in cannabis, other plants possess these amazing substances.

 The cannabinoids are usually present in flowers and roots.
 We also have to mention the Kava plant as a great source of CBD.

-Not only is this plant full of cannabinoids, but this form of the substance can easily be absorbed by the human body.
+Not only is this plant full of cannabinoids, but the human body can easily absorb this form of the substance.
 Surprisingly, you can also find the substance in black truffles.

 Keep in mind that all these plant species have to be processed if you want to get the most out of its cannabinoids.
 Even then, they cannot compare with the potential benefits that hemp plant and cannabis can provide.